rcl-ssl/docs/certbot/windows-service.md

 ### Register an AAD Application

-An Azure Active Directory (AAD) application must be registered to obtain permission to access a user's Azure resources and to make authorized requests to the [RCL API](../api/api).
+An Azure Active Directory (AAD) application must be registered to obtain permission to access a user's Azure resources (eg: DNS Zone).

 Please refer to the following link to register an AAD application: